“Every man is entitled, if he can, to order his affairs so that the tax attaching under the appropriate Acts is less than it otherwise would be”

 Should we see an opportunity, we would look to discuss the situation with you and your tax accountant.
 This is the advantage of working with a financial planner who looks at your overall situation and can work together as part of a team (without being seen as a competitor or threat) with your tax accountant.

-Where you don’t have a tax accountant or need tax advice, I can provide you with referrals to tax professionals that our clients have had satisfactory experiences with.
-I also provide tax planning services to my clients at no extra charge.
-Please call me at (604) 288-2083 (x1) or email me at email@example.com.
+Where you don’t have a tax accountant or need tax advice, we can provide you with referrals to tax professionals that our clients have had satisfactory experiences with.
+Please call us to discuss tax planning services (604) 288-2083 or e-mail us using our contact form.